Click on Show Abstract beside each title to toggle display of the abstract.

 Abstract: We introduce and analyze the Walker-Breaker game, a variant of Maker-Breaker games where Maker is constrained to choose edges of a walk or path in a given graph G, with the goal of visiting as many vertices of the underlying graph as possible.

-The Electronic Journal of Combinatorics 21 #P2.26, In the arXiv since December 3, 2013.
-(A preprint is also available.)
+The Electronic Journal of Combinatorics (2014).
+Also in the arXiv.
 Show AbstractHide Abstract

 Abstract: We consider a simple game, the k-regular graph game, in which players take turns adding edges to an initially empty graph subject to the constraint that the degrees of vertices cannot exceed k.
 We show a sharp topological threshold for this game: for the case k=3 a player can ensure the resulting graph is planar, while for the case k=4, a player can force the appearance of arbitrarily large clique minors.